yusefnapora/web3-storage-docasaurus/docs/how-tos/retrieve.md

 ---
+title: How to retrieve data from Web3.Storage
-title: Retrieve
+sidebar_label: Retrieve
 description: Learn how to retrieve data stored using Web3.Storage in this quick how-to guide.
 ---

 <!-- imports for code snippets -->
 import CodeSnippet from '../../src/components/CodeSnippet' import howtoSource from '!!raw-loader!../../code-snippets/how-to/index.js'

-# How to retrieve data from Web3.Storage

 In this how-to guide, **you'll learn several methods for retrieving data from Web3.Storage.**